Roger-random/Sawppy_Rover/README.md

 A Sawppy builder can now choose from many Sawppy software options.
 Roughly in order of power and complexity, they are:

 * **Simplest**: Wired control [running on an Arduino](https://github.com/Roger-random/Sawppy_Rover/tree/master/arduino_sawppy) instead of Raspberry Pi.
-Bare-bones version of Sawppy geometry calculations.
+Created as a [backup control option](https://newscrewdriver.com/2019/05/20/sawppy-roving-with-wired-handheld-controller/) in noisy RF environments where WiFi is unreliable.
+It also happens to feature the bare-bones version of Sawppy geometry calculations.
 Wired control meant skipping all the overhead of wireless communication.
-Cutting out all HTML code also meant this is a good basis for other control schemes: send desired speed and direction into Arduino and let it handle Sawppy chassis geometry calculation.
+Cutting out all HTML code also meant this is a good basis for other control mechanisms: send desired speed and direction into Arduino and let it handle Sawppy chassis geometry calculation.
 * **Original**: HTML-based wireless teleoperation software stack [modified from SGVHAK rover](/docs/SGVHAK%20Rover%20Software.md).
 This was written to be easy for others to understand and modify.
 * **R/C control**: [lightly modified from my SGVHAK rover software](https://github.com/mw46d/SGVHAK_Rover) by Marco Walther (mw46d) for a Raspberry Pi-based way to interface with traditional remote control receivers.